Justus Falckner: Career

 In 1701, 10,000 acres (40 km2) of land along the Manatawny Creek were sold to Swedish Lutheran Pastor Andreas Rudman and other Swedish settlers.
 After working with Pastor Rudman, Falckner reconsidered entering the ministry.
 He was ordained on November 24, 1703, at Gloria Dei Church, the Swedish Lutheran Church in Wicaco, today South Philadelphia.
 His first pastoral assignment was with the settlers on the Manatawny Creek in New Hanover Township, Pennsylvania.

 On February 23, 1704, King Carl XII of Sweden issued an order formally confirming Rudman as Superintendent of the Swedish Lutheran Church in America.
 Shortly thereafter, Falckner was reassigned by Rudman to serve as the pastor of the Dutch Lutheran congregations in Manhattan and Albany County, New York and Hackensack, New Jersey.
 He learned the Dutch language and also preached in English and later in German after he succeeded Joshua Kocherthal in the ministry of German Lutheran immigrants.
 In 1714, Falckner led worshippers at the founding of Zion Evangelical Lutheran Church in Oldwick, New Jersey's oldest Lutheran congregation.
 In time he was serving fourteen congregations in the Hudson River valley.

-Falckner evidently believed that music was a very important element of missionary work.
-He wrote to Germany to ask for an organ, which he said would attract more Native American converts.
-Falckner wrote hymns such as "Rise, Ye Children of Salvation" (German: Auf! ihr Christen, Christi Glieder), which he composed while a student at the University of Halle in 1697.